 b.
 Management Administrative & Professional, Faculty, and General Administrative & Professional Employees

 Employees who hold these types of appointments will receive up to eight hours of compensatory time for each controlled access day they are required to work off-site or to be present .

 Employees who are not exempt from the provisions of the Fair Labor Standards Act will be compensated for all hours they are required to work off-site or to be present and may receive an additional stipend as determined by the Executive Control Team in consultation with the Vice President and Chief Human Resources Officer and the Senior Vice President, Finance and Business Services and Chief Financial Officer.
 Overtime pay will be calculated in accordance with regular pay guidelines.
 See HOOP 154 Overtime Pay and Compensatory Time Off.

 E. Expenses Necessitated by Emergency or Disaster Conditions

-Employees may receive reimbursement for travel and lodging expenses incurred in a work-related emergency situation which are contrary to normal reimbursement policies.
+In a work-related emergency situation, employees may receive reimbursement for incurred travel and lodging expenses which are contrary to normal reimbursement policies.
 To qualify for reimbursement under the terms of this policy, conditions of dire emergency must exist that endanger or profoundly affect the university and/or its locale.
 Emergency situations are non-recurring in nature; they are the result of unusual or unforeseen circumstances for which no prior arrangements for travel or lodging could have been made.
 The employee must have been required to remain at work beyond the daily scheduled time and found that reasonable or expected transportation was unavailable.
-This kind of reimbursement may be made only from departmental discretionary funds and requires the authorization of the Senior Vice President, Finance and Business Services.
+This kind of reimbursement may be made only from departmental discretionary funds and requires the authorization of the Senior Vice President, Finance and Business Services and Chief Financial Officer.

 - Office of the President